 The customer, already aggrieved by the failure of his or her Graff faucet, is going to be even further annoyed by this penny-pinching requirement.

-Graff clearly views its warranty as undesirable overhead to be minimized as much as possible.
+Graff clearly views its warranty as an undesirable overhead to be minimized as much as possible.
 This is the bean counter approach to warranties favored by Chief Financial Officers and accountants.

 How do you think that's working out?